 From time to time, the Group uses consultants to facilitate new business opportunities.
 The Group recognises that reliance on consultants and, in particular, difficulties in monitoring expenditure which may involve cash transactions, is a potential source of risk of bribery being undertaken on the Group's behalf.
 The Group therefore requires that due diligence is carried out prior to engagement (as set out at paragraph (iii) above).
 The Group also requires anti-corruption language to be included in the contractual arrangements with the consultants.
 Appropriate anti-corruption language for inclusion in the contractual terms can be obtained from Group Legal.
 If the consultant is found to be in breach, the relevant Group company may terminate the contract.

-(v) Activities undertaken by joint ventures
+(v) Activities undertaken by joint ventures and other business partners

 Contracting is one of the operational functions with the highest vulnerability to kickbacks.
 The Group has a zero tolerance of kickbacks.
 A kickback is the 'return' of an undue favour or service rendered, an illegal secret payment made as a return for a favour.
 A kickback is a bribe and the offer or receipt of any kickback is a criminal offence.
 A contractual rebate, discount or refund for bulk purchasing would not normally fall within the definition of a kickback.